Grand Portage, Bois Forte bands seeking to take moose this f...

 Members of the Fond du Lac Band of Lake Superior Chippewa took 25 bull moose this fall under the band’s hunting season structure.
 The Fond du Lac Band is not a party to the 1854 Treaty Authority and does not receive payments from the state in return for restricting its hunting and gathering rights.
 As such, it may hold seasons for a wildlife species whether the state of Minnesota holds a season or not.

+“We’ve been sacrificing the hunt for the benefit of the moose population, but it doesn’t have a population effect," he told the Star Tribune.

+Continuing to cancel fall moose hunts would do more harm than good, Moore said, because it puts undue focus on a cause of moose mortality that doesn’t detract from the overall population.

-Calls to the Grand Portage Band and the 1854 Treaty Authority were not immediately returned.
+A call to the 1854 Treaty Authority was not immediately returned Wednesday.